modyo/modyo-docs/docs/en/platform/core/api.md

 }
 ```

-As you can see, the `body` of this` response` is a JSON object contains an element called "targets",
-which corresponds to a list (`array`) of elements of this type, and additionally contains metadata
-referring to the `response`, which includes data such as the total entries that satisfy this
-query (`total_entries`), the maximum number of entries or items returned for each
-`request` (` per_page`), the current "window" of data or current page (`current_page`) and the total pages
- (`total_pages`).
-With this data you can easily browse the data of a particular service
- just by passing the required parameters.
+As you can see, the `body` of this` response` is a JSON object containing an element called "targets", which corresponds to a list (`array`) of elements of this type.
+It also contains metadata referring to the `response`, which includes data such as the total entries that satisfy this query (`total_entries`), the maximum number of entries or items returned for each `request` (` per_page`), the current "window" of data or current page (`current_page`) and the total pages (`total_pages`).
+With this data you can easily browse the data of a particular service just by passing in the required parameters.

-Each of the sections also has a list of possible _responses_ that you will get at
+Each of the sections also has a list of possible _responses_ that you will get when you
-invoke these methods, so that you can properly prepare your application to handle the data.
+invoke the corresponding method, so that you can properly prepare your application to handle the data.

-In the previous example, we can review the _response_ that is obtained from the list of targets when
-The answer is 200:
+For the previous example, we can check the _response_ with the list of targets we get when the answer is 200:

 ``` json
 {